outdreamer/build-a-cure/docs/tasks/function_to_do.md

               - example: 'cause error' intent rather than 'solve problem' intent can solve the problem quicker in some cases
             - change:
               - change change components like variable types (what's required or default for some components may be intended or optional or not possible for others)
-            - system:
-              - find a system where it's not an error and the cause of the error in the origin system will be a structure of difference between the two systems
             - cause:
               - switching causes can make a component more robust
               - finding a way to build/execute a function given alternate causes can make the function more robust to changing inputs